NebulousLabs/Sia/modules/Modules.md

 conventions.

-All modules have a ModuleNotify method, which returns a channel that receives a struct{} every time that the is an update to the module.
+All modules have a ModuleNotify method, which returns a channel that receives a struct{} every time that there is an update to the module.
 The ModuleNotify class of methods is primarily used for synchronization, to keep information consistent between modules, especially during testing.

 All modules have a ModuleSubscribe method, which takes a ModuleSubscriber